noppefoxwolf/presentations/tryswift/note_en.md

 ---

-@exported is used to import symbols as though they were your own code.
+@_exported is used to import symbols as though they were your own code.
 For example, it can be used to make an UmbrellaFramework.
 The underscore stands for private.
 But it is not recommended, and you should use it in the development phase only.